Grustamli/insider-msg-sender/README.md

 ## CLI

 Single `seed` command is written to seed the database with given count `-c` per `-i` interval.
-It is used in the docker-compose as `seeder` service to initialize and continuously seed the db with fake messages See the examples below
+It is used in the docker-compose as `seeder` service to initialize and continuously seed the db with fake messages.
+See the examples below

 ```bash